ddecarle/eeb462-2024/LAB1_characterMatrices.md

 ### Alignment

 For these labs, we’ll be using the alignment program, MUSCLE (MUltiple Sequence Comparison by Log-Expectation).
 MUSCLE allows users to customize many of its parameters, such as gap opening scores, clustering methods, weighting schemes, etc. Detailed information about each of these parameters can be found in the user guide.
 For our purposes, however, the default parameters will be fine.

-1. Before we start, copy the correct version of MUSCLE to your “Fasta” folder using `cp`.

 To run a program on the command line, use the following syntax: